 How happy are you with the weekend activities at Lafayette?
 Is there anything you would change if you could?

 It’s been pretty good overall.
 That’s also because when I go out I go out with people I have genuine connections with.
 For me, it’s more about who I’m with than where I’m going.

 We met through mutual friends.
 We had classes together so we’d hang out because of the class.
 Then they would have friends in other classes, so we’d hang out with their friends too.
 Eventually, we all became friends.

 How did being a first-generation student impact your transition socially?

 Socially, I’m not sure.
-No one really ever asked me if I’m a first-gen student.
+No one really ever asked me if I’m a first-generation student.
 People probably assume, but no one has ever specifically asked me.
-As a first-gen you have extra pressure being here, especially being far from home.
+As a first-generation you have extra pressure being here, especially being far from home.
 You just don’t want to mess it up.

 How would you describe the overall social scene?